-These 5 Netflix docs will make you rethink your entire diet
+5 foodie documentaries that will make you rethink your entire diet

 Do you ever get caught up in a wiki web?

-- The educational one: 'Vegucated' - At this point in my Netflix binge, I was pretty much in shock.
-While munching on sugar snaps I was offered up Vegucated by the Netflix wizards, who can always tell when you've fallen into the chasm.
-The documentary follows three people as they go vegan for 6 weeks, it not only offers an insight into the struggles of living a completely plant based life, it shows some pretty graphic instances of deplorable behaviour on farms.
+The documentary follows three people as they go vegan for six weeks, it not only offers an insight into the struggles of living a completely plant based life, it shows some pretty graphic instances of deplorable behaviour on farms.
 A tough watch but you'll learn a lot.

 The inspiring one - 'Fat Sick And Nearly Dead'